-- you took benefits but didn't take your full 25% PCLS entitlement. - you had used up 100% of your lifetime allowance on 5th April 2024 (whilst its unlikely you'd end up with any 'lump sum allowance' available you may end up with some available 'lump sum and death benefit allowance'). - you used up lifetime allowance at age 75 or on transfer to an overseas pension scheme (as no tax-free lump sum was paid). - you were paid a tax-free serious ill-health lump sum. - you became entitled to a defined benefit pension from a final salary pension scheme or equivalent. - you took most of your pension benefits between 6th April 2016 and 5th April 2020 (when the 'standard lifetime allowance was lower than £1,073,100) and didn't hold a lifetime allowance protection.
+- you took benefits but didn't take your full 25% PCLS entitlement. - you had used up 100% of your lifetime allowance on 5th April 2024 (whilst it is unlikely you'd end up with any 'lump sum allowance' available you may end up with some available 'lump sum and death benefit allowance'). - you used up lifetime allowance at age 75 or on transfer to an overseas pension scheme (as no tax-free lump sum was paid) (although sometimes any lifetime allowance used up at age 75 can be discounted see a later question). - you were paid a tax-free serious ill-health lump sum. - · you became entitled to a defined benefit pension from a final salary pension scheme or equivalent. - you took most of your pension benefits between 6th April 2016 and 5th April 2020 (when the 'standard lifetime allowance was lower than £1,073,100) and didn't hold a lifetime allowance protection.